nczmoo/dcs100/readme.md

         It's an autobattle situation.
 Just do rats for now, which get progressively more powerful as you progress forward.
         Mobs drop random gold (0, power)
 MAYBE
-    make armor degrade so it has to be repaired repair armor as part of a slot bank
+    x make armor degrade so it has to be repaired bank
-    incentivize the player to dive deeper by doubling their gold yield for going deeper than last time create a min for how many steps they can go before spawning a mob maybe portal should only go into effect if you'r not fighting
+        why would you need to bank gold? x incentivize the player to dive deeper by doubling their gold yield for going deeper than last time x create a min for how many steps they can go before spawning a mob maybe portal should only go into effect if you'r not fighting be able to sell potions
+    double up on the reels to lower the chance of a portal